Kanchan601/Healthcare-Data-Analysis/README.md

 ## Project Overview

 - This project focuses on analyzing hospital and patient data to uncover meaningful insights that support better decision-making, resource optimization, and improved patient outcomes.
-- Using tools like Excel, Power BI, Tableau, and MySQL, this analysis highlights key performance indicators (KPIs) across patients, doctors, visits, and financial metrics to create an end-to-end healthcare analytics solution.
+- Using tools like Excel, Power BI and MySQL, this analysis highlights key performance indicators (KPIs) across patients, doctors, visits, and financial metrics to create an end-to-end healthcare analytics solution.

 ## Objectives